k5iogura/tensorflowlite-samples/SSD-Tensorflow2/README.md

 A number of pre-trained weights of popular deep architectures can be found on [TF-Slim models page](https://github.com/tensorflow/models/tree/master/research/slim).

-## Scratch from grounds
+## Train from ground

 Without using vgg_16.ckpt checkpoint file can run training from scratch below,
-(Fine-Tune is faild with error message such as "Key vgg_16/block10/conv1x1/biases not found in checkpoint")
+(Fine-Tune failds with error message such as "Key vgg_16/block10/conv1x1/biases not found in checkpoint")

 ```
 $ DATASET_DIR=./tfrecords